The Unique Melody Mason V3 is the company’s new flagship custom monitor featuring a 16-driver configuration. It is priced at $2099.

 The UM website process begins with accessing the store which will take you right through all the options including accessories and cable terminations.
 You will also have a price accumulator to the bottom right, so you can see how much everything will cost as you go along.

-Even with little or no Simplified Chinese, I could probably take a decent stab at creating a good custom monitor.
+Even with little or no Simplified Chinese, I could probably make a decent stab at creating a good custom monitor.
 You can customize each individual earpiece (left or right) in terms of shell and faceplate.
 You can also put your own custom artwork and text onto your creation.
 Should you accidentally hit the back button it will retain all your choices as well so you do not have to start again.

 The Mason V3 starts at $2699 for the base unit and I am told that the price will remain fixed at $2699 regardless of plate or shell chosen.
 That is one heck of a value deal.
 Now some companies have really fair pricing for options, some slightly more expensive but this is a first in my experience where it is $0 for additional.